philbowles/ESPAsyncWebServer/README.md

 * All reference to JSON: waaaaaaaaay too heavy a lib.
 * All references to WebSockets

 I feel a little guilty about the last one (but only *a little*) as I know many people would love a fully-working async WebSockets server.
-Ironically (and even amsuing after a couple of years of trying to work round these problems) [H4Plugins](https://github.com/philbowles/h4plugins) only uses SSE as this author simply couldn't get WebSockets working all those years back without crashing the MCU :).
-Subsequent (investigation and much swearing and tearing out of hair) reveals it's the same high-school-newbie-quality hardcoded "fix" that causes the problem with both features.
-The method outlined above would also work fine for webSockets too, once the compounding ESPAsyncTCP bug is also factored out.
+Ironically (and even amusing after a couple of years of trying to work round these problems) [H4Plugins](https://github.com/philbowles/h4plugins) only uses SSE as this author simply couldn't get WebSockets working all those years back without crashing the MCU :).
+Subsequent investigation (and much swearing and tearing out of hair) reveals it's the same high-school-newbie-quality hardcoded "fix" that causes the problem with both features.
+The [H4Plugins](https://github.com/philbowles/h4plugins) flow-control method outlined above would also work fine for webSockets, once the compounding ESPAsyncTCP bug is also factored out.

 The sad truth is that I abandoned WebSockerts long ago, have no use for them myself (I use AJAX/SSE) and simply do not have the time to "save the world" by providing a public working replacement for *all* the bugs in ESPAsynWebserver.
 Sorry and all...I'm available for hire though. :)